HawgBeat - Arkansas powers through 14-point first half deficit to advance over Colgate

 Arkansas shot 44.6% from the field to Colgate's 39.7% but the Raiders were 12-27 from three point land while the Razorbacks were just 5-16.

-The Razorbacks await the winner between No. 6 Texas Tech and No. 11 Utah State.
-Utah State lead the Red Raiders by three at halftime.
+The Razorbacks will play No. 6 seed Texas Tech after the Red Raiders came back from down 3 at the half versus Utah State.
+Chris Beard's squad took their round one victory 65-53.
 The round two game will be on Sunday, time TBD.

 SET.
 HUT.— truTV 11:45am 🐗 (@RazorbackMBB) March 19, 2021